peter-wairimu/Akan-project/README.md

 By Peter Chege Wairimu.

+Instructions

+(i).
+Enter the day that you were born,
+(ii).
+Enter the month that you were born,
+(iii).Enter the year that you were born,
+(iv)click on your gender,
+(v)Click on submit button to see your Akan name.

 Description

 These is a simple web application created and designed,to tell Ghanian people their name depending on the day of the week they were born.